baglasaga/vgchistory/README.md

 - As a user, I want to be able to see statistics on which Pokemon have the highest/lowest win-rates on/against my team
 - As a user, I want to be able to see my current in-game rating
+- As a user, I want to be able to search for a Pokemon in my match history to find its statistics